jbmunozhuercano/foundation-sass/README.md

 ### Example of Gruntfile:

-After installing with npm locally in the folder of the project grunt-contrib-sass and grunt-contrib-watch, use the next Gruntfile:
+After installing with npm locally in the project folder grunt-contrib-sass and grunt-contrib-watch, you can use the next Gruntfile:

 ```javascript
 module.exports = function(grunt) {